joelouthan/Theologicus/src/pastorals/1-timothy6-20-21.md

 ### Timothy, guard what has been entrusted to you

->2 Peter 3:17-18 (CSB) Therefore, dear friends, since you know this in advance, be on your guard, so that you are not led away by the error of lawless people and fall from your own stable position.
+>2 Peter 3:17-18 Therefore, dear friends, since you know this in advance, be on your guard, so that you are not led away by the error of lawless people and fall from your own stable position.
 But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To him be the glory both now and to the day of eternity.

->1 Peter 3:13-15 (CSB) Who then will harm you if you are devoted to what is good?
+>1 Peter 3:13-15 Who then will harm you if you are devoted to what is good?
 14 But even if you should suffer for righteousness, you are blessed.
 Do not fear them or be intimidated, 15 but in your hearts regard Christ the Lord as holy, ready at any time to give a defense to anyone who asks you for a reason for the hope that is in you.

->Luke 12:8-12 (CSB) And I say to you, anyone who acknowledges me before others, the Son of Man will also acknowledge him before the angels of God, 9 but whoever denies me before others will be denied before the angels of God.
+>Luke 12:8-12 And I say to you, anyone who acknowledges me before others, the Son of Man will also acknowledge him before the angels of God, 9 but whoever denies me before others will be denied before the angels of God.
 10 Anyone who speaks a word against the Son of Man will be forgiven, but the one who blasphemes against the Holy Spirit will not be forgiven.
 11 Whenever they bring you before synagogues and rulers and authorities, don’t worry about how you should defend yourselves or what you should say.
 12 For the Holy Spirit will teach you at that very hour what must be said.”

->1 Timothy 4:14 (CSB) Don’t neglect the gift that is in you; it was given to you through prophecy, with the laying on of hands by the council of elders.
+>1 Timothy 4:14 Don’t neglect the gift that is in you; it was given to you through prophecy, with the laying on of hands by the council of elders.

->2 Timothy 1:5-7 (CSB) I recall your sincere faith that first lived in your grandmother Lois and in your mother Eunice and now, I am convinced, is in you also.
+>2 Timothy 1:5-7 I recall your sincere faith that first lived in your grandmother Lois and in your mother Eunice and now, I am convinced, is in you also.
 >
 >Therefore, I remind you to rekindle the gift of God that is in you through the laying on of my hands.
 For God has not given us a spirit of fear, but one of power, love, and sound judgment.